realestate-com-au/shush/README.md

 There's no need to specify a KEY-ID here, as it's encoded in the ciphertext.

+## Finding the key that was used

+If you want to see the ARN of the key used to encrypt the secret, add the `--print-key` flag

+    shush decrypt --print-key < secret.encrypted

 ### Credentials and region

 Appropriate AWS credentials must be provided by one of the [mechanisms supported by aws-sdk-go](https://github.com/aws/aws-sdk-go/wiki/Getting-Started-Credentials), e.g. environment variables, or EC2 instance profile.